techguy-bhushan/Sprin-cloud-stream/README.md

 DOCKER CONTAINER For RabbitMq : docker run -d --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:management

-Here 2 Spring Boot microservices application first one name with producer and another one is a consumer, both use are using Spring Cloud Stream, producer microservice will generate the payload and consumer microservice will receive this payload and print on console.
+Here 2 Spring Boot microservices application first one name with producer and another one is a consumer, both are using Spring Cloud Stream, producer microservice will generate the payload and consumer microservice will receive this payload and print on console.